Our Guide to

 Big Five Safaris

-This was a term big game hunters came up with years ago for the five most difficult African species to track and hunt on foot.
+‘Big Five’ was a term big game hunters came up with years ago for the five most difficult and dangerous African species to track and hunt on foot.

 In Africa, the big five species are the rhinoceros, elephant, cape buffalo, leopard and lion.